-Professor Michael Lesher is the Principal Investigator of the NSERC-CMIC-funded Mineral Exploration Footprints project and a Co-Principal Investigator on the CFREF-FedNor-NOHFC-funded Metal Earth project.
+Professor Michael Lesher is Principal Investigator of the $1M NSERC-Vale-funded Sudbury Ore Genesis project and Co-Principal Investigator on the $100M CFREF-NOHFC-funded Metal Earth project.

 Field, laboratory, and mathematical studies of the volcanological, geological, mineralogical, geochemical, and petrological controls on the formation and localization of magmatic chrome and nickel – copper – cobalt – platinum-group element deposits